Latter Day Saint movement and engraved metal plates

-Engraved metal plates hold a special significance in the Latter Day Saint movement because in 1827, the founder of that religion, Joseph Smith, claimed to have obtained a set of engraved golden plates from an angel and from them translated into English the Book of Mormon, a religious text of that religious tradition.
+Engraved metal plates are significant in the Latter Day Saint movement because in 1827, the founder, Joseph Smith, claimed to have obtained a set of engraved golden plates he had found four years earlier after being directed there by an angel.
+He claimed to have translated the engravings on the plates by divine power into English as the Book of Mormon, a religious text of that religious tradition.

-Latter Day Saints believe that other engraved metal plates exist, most of which are mentioned in the Book of Mormon.
+Latter Day Saints believe that other engraved metal plates exist, many of which are mentioned in the Book of Mormon.
 In addition, Mormon apologists argue that the golden plates are part of a long tradition of writing on engraved metal plates in the Middle East.

 The golden plates

 The golden plates are a set of bound and engraved metal plates that Latter Day Saint denominations believe are the source of Joseph Smith's English translation of the Book of Mormon.
 Although several witnesses said they saw the plates, Smith said that he returned them to an angel after the translation was completed.
 Most Latter Day Saints assume their authenticity as a matter of faith.

 Smith said he discovered the plates on September 22, 1823, on Cumorah hill, Manchester, New York, where he said they had been hidden in a buried box and protected for centuries by the angel Moroni, a resurrected ancient American prophet-historian, who had been last to write on them.
 Smith claimed that the angel required him to obey certain commandments prior to receiving them and that his inability to obey prevented him from obtaining the plates until four years later, on September 22, 1827.

 During this period, Smith also began dictating written commandments in the voice of God, including a commandment to form a new church and to choose eleven men who would join Smith as witnesses of the plates.
 These witnesses later declared, in two separate written statements attached to the 1830 published Book of Mormon, that they had seen the plates.

 The Book of Mormon is accepted by adherents of the Latter Day Saint movement as a sacred text.